openUC2/pallet/README.md

    and then merge the pull request which that action should create.
 This way, you wouldn't have to manually edit any files.

-5. If you made your edits directly in the local pallet on a machine running ImSwitch OS (i.e. inside `/home/pi/.local/share/forklift/pallet`), before publishing your edits you can test them directly on the device by running:
+5. If you made your edits directly in the local pallet on a machine running ImSwitch OS (i.e. you edited files inside `/home/pi/.local/share/forklift/pallet`), then before publishing your edits you can test them directly on the device by running:

    ```
    forklift plt apply